-A LinkML model describes the structure of your data.
+A LinkML model (aka schema, aka data model) describes the structure of your data, with hooks for specifying the semantics.
 Your data can be expressed as JSON or YAML files (the default form for LinkML), or as CSVs, or as a relational database, or even a triplestore or graph database.

-LinkML models are authored as YAML files.
+LinkML models are typically authored as YAML files (although they can be generated programmatically or from spreadsheets).
 These files can be understood as data files that instantiate SchemaDefinitions in the LinkML metamodel.

 The overall layout of a schema yaml file is roughly as follows: